-To this end, in 2018 Amber received funding from the Australia Communications Consumer Action Network (ACCAN) to undertake research on digital connectivity on remote cattle stations in Far North Queensland.
-She partnered with The Cairns Institute (James Cook University) — where she is an Adjunct Research Fellow — to undertake this work.
+To this end, Amber received funding from the Australia Communications Consumer Action Network (ACCAN) to undertake research on digital connectivity on remote cattle stations in Far North Queensland.
+She partnered with The Cairns Institute (James Cook University) to undertake this work where she is an Adjunct Research Fellow.